Collaboration & Power of Yes

 The user agreement was about every user taking responsibility for themselves and their own equipment, cleaning after themselves and treating things and people with respect.
 The Collaboratory space was administered by a non-profit organisation with mainly 3 persons handling most tasks, so we had no resources for any personell, cleaning service or insurances for other than the space itself.
 Parents had to accompany any child under the age of 16 and any user under the age of 18 needed a parent to come with them for sign-up.
 The Collaboratory model is based on trust and respect, and we had no issues with theft or like for the entire time the space was open.
 The community was also good at keeping the space clean and not breaking anything.
 This kind of respect is fostered through a sense of meaning and being listened to, shared ownership, distributed responsibilities and mutual trust.
 When someone was very engaged in a specific area of the space they got responsibility over it and had the power to make decisions for it as well as introduce new users to machines or other aspects of that area.
 Distributed responsibility and decision making by working with a few key persons is important as no one can handle all aspects of a living space like that alone.
 Many organisations distrust people and fear material loss, but what is the worst thing that can happen? the world will not come to and end just because a machine breaks or if someone happens to cut themselves on a saw.
 If you build a foundation on trust, maybe try nudging (guidance) and teach each other to be careful with machines, people will take care of the space and each other.
 If you have machines that can be dangerous it is necessary to have introduction courses, and First aid and fire safety kits are to be placed clearly visible in the space.

 When you have designed for engagement and have a driven community we also noticed that for new members it is hard to know how you can help out and how to get started with things.
 When entering a new space it can be a bit scary to learn how the climate is, to socialise and ‘take’ space.
 Try to have a welcoming environment where things are structured but not too structured.
 When things are messy it is not inspiring to work and if things are too tidy people might not dare to touch anything.
 Have dedicated spaces for things but also allow for ongoing projects to occupy space and keep as much as possible mobile and transformable.
 The Collaboratory community is welcoming and diverse so newcomers got a lot of help through buddies who offered to be a contact person or get to know-each other and collaborate events organised by members themselves.
 It is also important to leave space for people who want a lower level of interaction with others, and sometimes a buy-out option, higher user fee, for people who do not want to help out in the daily maintenance of a space.
 Users of Collaboratory had key cards so they could be in the space any time they felt like it.
 There were users coming in to work in the morning when it was usually quiet, some came in around lunch, kids usually go after school or instead of school in some cases as this was a more inclusive environment for people with adhd or autism for example, and people who lived alone often came in the evening.
 One or two users were sometimes there during the night, usually myself when there was fixing needed in the space, or people who due to post traumatic stress or similar reasons did not want to be home alone at night.
 Having 24h access to public spaces is problematic for many organisations but we need to find solutions as the standard factory hours are long gone.
 Creative work, or so called flow states, are never connected to specific hours either.
 This also means that if you want to work with things like innovation, the office hour mindset needs to be truly flexible and tools for collaboration and team communication improved.
-There is research on ‘chronic lateness’ dividing people into type A (punctual, less creative, more pessimistic) and type B (late, more creative, more positive) but I believe that each team just needs to try different timing and structures until they find their most optimal rhythm.
-Sound environment is an aspect to consider, some people need stillness and some prefer music and movement around them.
+Time is perceived differently and there is research on things like chronic lateness, dividing people into type A (punctual, less creative, more pessimistic) and type B (late, more creative, more positive).
+I believe that each team just needs to try different timing and structures until they find their most optimal rhythm.
+Sound environment is another aspect to consider, some people need stillness and some prefer music and movement around them.
 Machines and things like drones make a lot of noise, plus can spread dust and dirt so the placement of workstations, furnitures, walls and machines is important.
 A combination of open space and smaller rooms with more privacy and doors to machine rooms was a good solution for us.
 Spaces where people can step away if needed is important not only in permanent spaces but also in events and labs.
 Safe spaces, away from people, strong lights, loud sounds or other input that is exhausting sometimes, or for more private venting of issues or similar needs, are needed in every space where people exist.

 Mixing perspectives and ages is key to a space like Collaboratory.
 One thing to keep in mind when being a crossgenerational and open office space is that it can be problematic when some people focus on work and others want to socialise.
 Curiosity is awesome but with kids it is extra important that parents are attentive to the balance between curiosity and knowledge exchange and disturbing people at work.
-Many traditional makerspaces sometimes have issues with parents wanting to drop off their kids but this is not possible unless it is a space with personnel dedicated for guarding children.
+Many traditional makerspaces sometimes have issues with parents wanting to drop off their kids but this is not possible unless it is a space with personell dedicated for guarding children.
 Parents can also take turns in hanging out with kids, we had a parent group coming in once a week to have activities with their kids.
 We also had a collaboration with Engineers Without Borders and the tech university Chalmers, around homework support and learning activities.
 Elevators are important for access for people who can not use stairs, as well as floor that is easy to move around on.
 During events we tried to have sign language interpreters, streaming and graphic recorders when possible.
 When we held events like game jams, we had pre-events for people identifying as women, queer and other minorities, to build confidence so that everyone felt they could join events that often are attended by men mostly.
 The pre-events could also be introductions to software or hardware so that people could feel more confident to join a game jam or similar event for the first time.

 All designs/products should be designed from the experience perspective of the person who will use it, usercentric.
 Human centered design is often obvious when making things like ergonomic office chairs that are made to fit a human body, but it is not common for organisations to use the same tailored experience thinking when designing their organisation or the spaces they provide people with.
 Here is where you need artists and interaction designers.
 What good interaction designers bring to your space is a balance in form and function, looking at immediacy and usability, and if they collaborate with artists and architects you can get very interesting and unique results.
 The game controller and dendrites on the image represent playcentric design, which I will explain further on, and technology as extension of the human body.

 Yes, we are the architects of the future, not it’s victims.
 Some of Buckminster Fuller’s words were guiding principles when building Collaboratory.
 During my research I looked into various methods or mindsets for innovation and collaboration; Design Thinking, Systems Thinking, Neuroscience and cognitive structures, game mechanics, story architectures, Human computer interaction, human centered and empathic design, to name a couple.
 Me, and many others, now see much of this as mindsets or obvious parts of design strategies, Design Thinking is not a solution, but a part of a process to reach a solution.
-Design Thinking has been around for ca 15 years and I see AAA game companies wake up to this now, hoping it will help them innovate the games of the future, because the brand Design Thinking is established, well know and used, it feels safe so they might try it a little bit with the goal to create bigger revenue.
+Design Thinking has been around for more than 15 years and I see AAA game companies wake up to this now, hoping it will help them innovate the games of the future, because the brand Design Thinking is established, well know and used, it feels safe so they might try it a little bit with the goal to create bigger revenue.
 When did innovation happen in a safe culture, without risk and some guts?
 What is important is the ingredients of empathy, ideation and testing, which should be ingredients in any development or innovation process, integrated in the everyday work.
-Tools and methods like Scrum, Agile game development, The 5 Why’s, World Café, Walking, Participatory Design, Scenario based reasoning, Sprints, Hackathons, Game Jams etc. are rather common now and we tried them in Collaboratory and at events we curated.
+Tools and methods like Scrum, Agile game development, The 5 Why’s, World Café, Participatory Design, Scenario based reasoning, Sprints, Hackathons, Game Jams etc. are rather common now and we tried them in Collaboratory and at events we curated.
 Example of events are Global Game Jam, GAMERella, Make Change, DIY days, Learn Do Share and TEDx Lab.
 One participant from a bigger company called our system the next Lean and Agile, another wrote on our Facebook page space rating, that ‘the future starts here’, and in another Facebook post we saw that an ICT initiative for women in Nepal was initiated at on of our events.
 The effects of people networking in creative spaces are hard to follow and we learned a lot every time we did activities with different participants and different themes or design challenges.
 What I mainly learned from all those events and participants, is that there is no method that works for all, you need to tailor each lab or workshop depending on the context, looking at the bigger picture, but also being mindful of the micro stories and details.
 We form visions but they are more of a guiding compass than a set list of milestones.
 Gut feeling is a sense, and that takes shitloads of failures to train well.
-I also learned that I think in systems, images and non-linear narratives, and developed a framework of playcentric design from that, which I mostly have archaeology and game culture to thank for.
+I also learned that I think in systems/networks, images and non-linear narratives, and developed a framework of playcentric design from that, which I mostly have bad risk management skills and radical imagination, archaeology and game culture to thank for.

 This is Yggdrasil, a world tree from Nordic Iron Age mythology.
 The nonlinear stories taking place in the nine worlds of this tree are so engaging that they have survived hundreds of years of religious oppression, the Greek setting the standards for story structures with the three part linear system, politics and war, and you can now experience this story world in films like Lord of the Rings and games like World of Warcraft.
 This shows something about the power of good stories.